 “May the youthful creativity of the Eternal pervade my every moment, … Never in my religious practice, nor in relations with my family or friends, nor in the accomplishment of my duties as citizens or (wo)men, nor in my most humble work, nor in my most humble pleasure, may the cold mechanisms of habit extinguish in me the creative spark which was lit by the reflection of the divine.”

-The Commitment Badge
+The Commitment Lapel Pin

-The Six Steps on the Rover Trail
+The Seven Steps on the Rover Trail

 - Scouts of the World Award*